 Be sun-savvy.
 Nate once got heat stroke because he spent too much time out on the lake in the blazing Arizona sun.
 Untreated, this dangerous condition can cause brain, heart, kidney and muscle damage.
 Drink lots of water, avoid caffeine and alcohol and take plenty of shade breaks.
 On a less life-threatening note, sun burns also kind of suck so apply sunscreen liberally.

 Know where to get medical care.
-We’re still working with UnitedHealthcare, and their awareness topic for this month is is “where to go for health care.”
-It's important to be coverage-savvy!
-UnitedHealthcare's free Health4Me app makes it easy to find nearby health care providers, but you should also be prepared in case cell service falters.
+Most health insurance apps will tell you where to find your nearby health care providers, but you should also be prepared in case cell service falters.
 Nate and I always look up the nearest hospital when we travel so we know where to head if something bad happens.
 Travel with medication in its original bottle and bring extra medical supplies for any conditions you have or emergencies you may encounter.

 What are your tried-and-true summer travel safety tips?